-Name of Party involved () ((host) indicates a host party) Private and/or public entity(ies) project participants () (as applicable) Kindly indicate if the Party involved wishes to be considered as project participant (Yes/No) Federative Republic Renova Energia S/A of Brazil (host) Key Consultoria e Treinamento Ltda.
-No () In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
+Federative Republic of Brazil (host) Renova Energia S/A Key Consultoria e Treinamento Ltda.
+No () In accordance with ) In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
 At the time of requesting registration, the approval by the Party(ies) involved is required.